-- 18.1 The DSL and DDSLs will undertake training to provide them with the knowledge and skills required to carry out the role.
+18.1 The DSL and DDSLs will undertake training to provide them with the knowledge and skills required to carry out the role.
 This training includes, inter-agency working and Prevent awareness, SEND and online safety training and will be updated at least every two years.
 In addition, their knowledge and skills will be refreshed at regular intervals, at least annually, to allow them to understand and keep up with any developments relevant to their role.
-For further details about the training of the DSL and DDSLs, see Appendix 1. - 18.2 Prevent duty training will be consistent with the government's Prevent duty guidance for schools and the Educate Against Hate (HM Government 2018) website for further details.
+For further details about the training of the DSL and DDSLs, see Appendix 1.

+18.2 Prevent duty training will be consistent with the government's Prevent duty guidance for schools (2023) and the Educate Against Hate website for further details.

-Teaching pupils about safeguarding
+19 Teaching pupils about safeguarding

 - 19.1 The School teaches pupils about safeguarding, including online safety, through the curriculum and extra-curricular programme, Personal, Social, Health and Economic Education (PSHEE) and Relationship and Sex Education (RSE), assemblies and form time.
 This includes including guidance on adjusting behaviour to reduce risks, particularly online, building resilience to protect themselves and their peers, fostering healthy relationships with others and providing information on who they can turn to for help. - 19.2 The School recognises that a 'one size fits all' approach may not be appropriate for children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children may be needed. - 19.3 Pupils are introduced to wellbeing, emotional, physical, and mental health in order to develop resilience and self-esteem in an age-appropriate manner.
 Resilience is particularly important in safeguarding to mitigate the risk of being drawn into extremism. - 19.4 Parents are offered advice via the School newsletters and are invited to talks on a variety of subjects including online safety. - 19.5 Pupils are taught about harmful sexual behaviours, including SVSH, through PSHEE and Spiritual, Moral, Social and Cultural Education (SMSC) appropriate to both their age and stage of development.
 This will tackle, at an age-appropriate stage, issues such as: healthy and respectful relationships, boundaries and consent, stereotyping, prejudice and equality, body confidence and self-esteem, how to recognise abusive relationships, including coercive and controlling behaviour, concepts and laws relating to sexual consent, sexual exploitation, abuse, grooming, harassment, rape, domestic abuse, so called 'honour-based' violence and how to access support, what constitutes sexual harassment and sexual violence and why these are always unacceptable. - 19.6 Pupils have the opportunity to talk about safeguarding issues within the classroom environment and are made aware of the processes by which they can raise any concerns.
-This may be their teacher, but it may also be any adult with whom they feel comfortable. - 19.7 The safe use of technology is a focus in all areas of the curriculum and key ICT safety messages are reinforced as part of assemblies and tutorial / pastoral activities.
-This includes teaching pupils about the safe use of electronic equipment and the internet, and the risk posed by adults or young people who use the internet to bully, groom, abuse or radicalise other people, especially children, young people, and vulnerable adults.
+This may be their teacher, but it may also be any adult with whom they feel comfortable.

+- 19.7 The safe use of technology is a focus in all areas of the curriculum and key ICT safety messages are reinforced as part of assemblies and tutorial / pastoral activities.
+This includes teaching pupils about the safe use of electronic equipment and the internet, and the risk posed by adults or young people who use the internet to bully, groom, abuse or radicalise other people, especially children, young people, and vulnerable adults. - 19.8 At appropriate points in the curriculum, pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of RSE and computing.
+Teaching follows best practice in delivering safe and effective education, including putting safeguarding first; approaching from the perspective of a child, promoting dialogue and understanding; empowering and enabling children and young people; never frightening or scaremongering and challenging victim-blaming attitudes.